awsdocs/aws-single-sign-on-user-guide/doc_source/how-to-register-device.md

      1. On the **Register your user's security key** page, follow the instructions given to you by your browser or platform\.
 **Note**
-The experience here will vary based on the different operating systems and browsers, so please follow the instructions displayed by your browser or platform\.
+The experience here varies based on the different operating systems and browsers, so please follow the instructions displayed by your browser or platform\.
 After your user's device has been successfully registered, you will be given the option to associate a friendly display name to your user's newly enrolled device\.
 If you want to change this, choose **Rename**, enter the new name, and then choose **Save**\.
-If you have enabled the option to allow users to manage their own devices, the user will see this friendly name in the user portal\.
+If you have enabled the option to allow users to manage their own devices, the user will see this friendly name in the AWS access portal\.